chris-short/chrisshort.net/content/post/code-server-caddy-tailscale-and-hugo-my-ultimate-dev-environment/index.md

 I should probably see if someone has done this before.
 My goal now (obviously) is to run this in a more cloud native way (a non-interactive setup for Tailscale could be hard 🤔🤔🤔).
 At the very least, I'm thinking of a Kubernetes namespace with proper Ingresses, Services, and (eek, local) storage (think namespace per developer environment).
 A stretch goal would be running it on something like [AWS Fargate](https://docs.aws.amazon.com/eks/latest/userguide/fargate.html) easy, too, so it could spin down to zero (but storage 🤔🤔🤔).

 Then I'd like to strip it down to nothing and run it as a standalone pod and/or container.
 My list is endless.
 But, my next tech tinkering will be to spin up [EKS Anywhere](https://aws.amazon.com/blogs/containers/getting-started-with-eks-anywhere-on-bare-metal/) on my hardware and start porting this setup there.

+## Resources

+All the files used for my setup are avaliable on [GitHub](https://github.com/chris-short/ultimate-development-environment).
+Feel free to submit pull requests!

 {{< eo_signup >}}